groundhoggwp/groundhogg/README.txt

 * ADDED Schedule broadcasts at time in subscribers' timezone.
 * ADDED Schedule timers to run in subscribers' timezones.
 * ADDED Schedule SMS Broadcasts to run in subscribers' timezones.
+* FIXED Confirmation emails not skipping if email is already confirmed.

 = 1.2.1 =
 * ADDED Automatic GEO location via geoplugin.net when a form is submitted and IP is collected.